valentjn/shufflr/README.md

 Format: `--instrumentalnessWeight INSTRUMENTALNESSWEIGHT`

 Weight of song feature `instrumentalness` (whether a track contains no vocals; 'ooh' and 'aah' sounds are treated as instrumental in this context). (default value: `1.0`)

-#### `--minimumInstrumentalness`

-Format: `--minimumInstrumentalness MINIMUMINSTRUMENTALNESS`

-Minimum permitted value of song feature `instrumentalness` (whether a track contains no vocals; 'ooh' and 'aah' sounds are treated as instrumental in this context) between 0 and 100.

-#### `--maximumInstrumentalness`

-Format: `--maximumInstrumentalness MAXIMUMINSTRUMENTALNESS`

-Maximum permitted value of song feature `instrumentalness` (whether a track contains no vocals; 'ooh' and 'aah' sounds are treated as instrumental in this context) between 0 and 100.

 #### `--keyWeight`